 A professional learning community, or PLC, is an organizational structure by design that meets regularly, shares expertise, and works collaboratively to improve teaching skills and the academic performance of students.
 The school’s curriculum, instructional design, and assessment practices are monitored through the PLC design to ensure teacher effectiveness and most importantly student learning.
 PLCs require the utilization of data from assessments and an examination of professional practice as teachers and administrators systematically monitor and adjust curriculum, instruction, and assessment to ensure the goal of graduating all students college and/or career ready.

 PLC Explanation by Richard DuFour

-Watch the video below with Richard DuFour to hear a quick explanation of what professional learning communities involve and how they are beneficial to the educator community.
+Watch the video with Richard DuFour to hear a quick explanation of what professional learning communities involve and how they are beneficial to the educator community.

 Why a PLC Protocol?